mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/prerequisites/index.md

   - Name of a Virtual Network that has DHCP enabled for both air-gapped and non air-gapped environments

-  - Resource Pools - at least one resource pool needed, with every host in the pool haaving access to shared storage, such as VSAN
+  - Resource Pools - at least one resource pool needed, with every host in the pool having access to shared storage, such as VSAN

 [install_docker]: https://docs.docker.com/get-docker/
 [install_kubectl]: https://kubernetes.io/docs/tasks/tools/#kubectl